Annuities: promising income, leaving a legacy

 A life with installment refund annuity pays for one lifetime, and the lifetime of one other person, if it’s a joint policy.
 This option guarantees that if the annuitants die, the beneficiaries will continue to receive the annuity payments until the premium is fully recovered.
 This provision entitles the beneficiaries to receive the total of the premium, less all payments made on a scheduled installment basis.

 Insurance companies have to make assumptions about mortality — that is, how long people are likely to live — to determine how much income annuity premiums can buy.
-Through mortality experience, insurance companies spend time estimating when people will die — not individuals, but groups of people.
+As it pertains to life insurance, this process of measuring risks and uncertainties, and setting corresponding prices is called actuation.
+Through mortality experience, actuaries at life insurance companies spend time estimating when people will die — not individuals, but groups of people.
 Of course, mortality is not a question of if, but a question of when.
 All people have a 100-percent probability of dying.

 A wealthy individual might make an arrangement with an insurance company in which he’d receive $3,000 every month for the rest of his life.
 When he dies, the same annuity payments would be made to his son.
 Were it legally possible, he also might arrange to have the same payments made to his grandson.
 Thus a line of continuity on the basis of genealogy would be established.